spatialnetworkslab/vue-gg/docs/core/repeat.md

 # Description

-The Grid component is used to quickly position and align [Section](./section.md) components in a 2d matrix format.
+The Repeat component is used to quickly position and align [Section](./section.md) components in a 2d matrix format.

 # Props